-The last two years have been crazy in more ways than one- I hope things calm down this spring.
+The last three years have been crazy in more ways than one- I've been selling out of all my stock in just a few weeks, probably because my price is so low.
 I'm going to keep my open times the same as last year- basically daylight hours.
-I'm generally out and in my gardens at daybreak, so if any one wants to buy plants at 5:45 am, that's fine.
-I'll have my payment box available too, so anyone stopping by later in the evening can put cash or checks in it- in case I can't drag my body out after supper.
-SOLD OUT FOR THE SEASON-THANKS TO EVERYONE.
+I'm generally in my gardens at daybreak, so if any one wants to buy plants at 5:15 am, that's fine.
+I'll have my honor system /payment box available too, so anyone stopping by later in the evening can put cash or checks in it- in case I can't drag my body out after supper.

 Hummingbird taking a break Anthemis tinctoriaHelleborus niger